haproxytech/github-actions/check-commit/README.md

 This action checks that the commit subject is compliant with the [patch classifying rules](https://github.com/haproxy/haproxy/blob/master/CONTRIBUTING#L632) of HAProxy contribution guidelines.
 Also it does minimal check for a meaningful message in the commit subject: no less than 20 characters and at least 3 words.

+By default only the top commit subject is checked.
+If the commit subject has the format: `Merge 'commitA-ID' into 'commitB-ID'`, all commit subjects between 'commitA' and 'commitB' will be checked.

 ## Examples

 ### Good